ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 I cannot tell you, Coroner, the cause
 Of death of Elenor Murray, not until
 My chemical analysis is finished.
-Here is the woman’s heart sealed in this jar,
+Here is the womanâ€™s heart sealed in this jar,
 I Weighed it, weight nine ounces, if she had
 A hemolysis, cannot tell you now
 What caused the hemolysis.
 Since you say
 She took no castor oil, that you can learn
 From Irma Leese, or any witness, still
 A chemical analysis may show
-The presence of ricin,——- and that she took
+The presence of ricin,â€”â€”- and that she took
 A dose of oil not pure.
 Her throat betrayed
 Slight inflammation; but in brief, I wait
 My chemical analysis.
-Let’s exclude
+Letâ€™s exclude
 The things we know and narrow down the facts.
 She lay there by the river, death had come
 Some twenty hours before.
 No stick or stone,